rajin-khan/curated./December/Scott Yu-Jan/RESEARCH_REPORT.md

    - What's been the biggest challenge in transitioning from corporate to creator?

 2. **Design Philosophy:**
+   - What does "make your own things" mean to you, and how did this philosophy develop?
+   - Why do you believe everyday objects deserve thoughtful design?
+   - How did moving from traditional crafts (woodworking, glass blowing) to 3D printing change your approach to making?
    - Why do you regularly reference Dieter Rams and design history in your videos?
    - How do you balance teaching design principles with practical how-to content?
    - What does "good design" mean to you in the context of DIY projects?